PlanetHunters/tkmatrix/paper/paper.md

 # 5. Future implementations

-- Attention to threshold regions: As we are using squared grids and the inject and recovery scenarios focus on finding a detection threshold, some wide regions are usually showing the same detection values (found or not found), which might represent a waste of computational power.
+As we are using squared grids and the inject and recovery scenarios focus on finding a detection threshold, some wide regions are usually showing the same detection values (found or not found), which might represent a waste of computational power.
 To mitigate this, we plan to incorporate some kind of attention mechanism into our algorithm in such a way that it could only keep testing the scenario only